nathan-smeal/cs7641/lessons/ml_p1_lesson_02_regression_intro.md

 * The term regression became overloaded over time.
 Initially it described how children of very tall people and children of very short people *tended both to be a bit closer average* height than their parents. i.e. The "function" `child_height(parent_height)` looks like a line and has slope less than 1.

+* The fact that it's less than one is why it's a regression to the mean

+* like a random walk

 * Now it is used to describe the functional form to approximate a dataset.

 Linear regression
 -----------------